owncloud-archive/documentation/developer_manual/app/advanced/code_signing.rst

 Errors
 ------

 The following errors can be encountered when trying to verify a code signature.
-For information about how to get access to those results please refer to `the Issues section of the ownCloud Server Administration manual <https://doc.owncloud.com/server/10.0/admin_manual/issues/code_signing.html#fixing-invalid-code-integrity-messages>`_.
+For information about how to get access to those results please refer to `the Issues section of the ownCloud Server Administration manual`_.

 ``INVALID_HASH``